namel3ss-Ai/namel3ss/README.md

   return reply
 ```

+This is the core idea:
+intent first, execution second, explanation always.

+## Who namel3ss is for
+namel3ss is for:
+- builders exploring AI-native application development
+- developers who care about explainability and trust
+- language and tooling enthusiasts
+- learning, experimentation, and internal tools

+namel3ss is not trying to replace Python or JavaScript.
+It is exploring what comes next.

 ## Status
 namel3ss is in v0.1.0a7 alpha.
 It is suitable for learning and experimentation, not production.
 Expect breaking changes between alpha revisions.

 ## Start here (learning path)